okta/okta.github.io/_source/_posts/2018-05-09-upgrade-to-angular-6.md

 * [Build an Angular App with Okta's Sign-In Widget in 15 Minutes](/blog/2017/03/27/angular-okta-sign-in-widget)
 * [Angular Authentication with OpenID Connect and Okta in 20 Minutes](/blog/2017/04/17/angular-authentication-with-oidc)

 See the changelog at the bottom of each post to see exactly what changed.
-There's links to both the article changes and the code changes.
+There are links to both the article changes and the code changes.

 For each project I updated, I performed the following steps:

 1. Created a new project from scratch using `ng new`
-2. Went through the tutorial steps, adjusting code as necessary
+2. Went through the tutorial steps, adjusting the code as necessary
 3. In the existing project, created a branch, ran `rm -rf *`, then copied the code from the completed tutorial
 4. Copied/deleted dot files that didn't get deleted or moved

-For the many other Angular tutorials on this blog, I believe it's possible to upgrade them, but also very time consuming.
+For the many other Angular tutorials on this blog, I believe it's possible to upgrade them, but also very time-consuming.
 For that reason, I've changed all tutorials to specify the version of Angular CLI to install, as well as the version of Angular Material.

-If you want to try upgrading any of them, and succeed, please send a pull request!
+If you want to try upgrading any of them and succeed, please send a pull request!
 I'll be happy to update its matching blog post.

 Here's a list of the Angular posts that haven't been upgraded (yet):